123MwanjeMike/project-progress/README.md

 # project-progress

-This application will interact with the github api to track project progress
+This application gives you a graphical visaulization of the progress status of your Github project board.